-Sojourner Truth (1797 – 1897) was born into slavery but escaped to freedom and became one of most noted African-American women speakers on issues of civil rights and abolition.
+Sojourner Truth (1797–1897) was born into slavery but escaped to freedom and became one of the most noted African-American women speakers on issues of civil rights and abolition.

-Sojourner Truth was born to slave parents – James and Elizabeth Baumgree.
+Sojourner Truth was born to slave parents – James and Elizabeth Baumfree.
 She was born around 1797 and, at birth, was named Isabelle or ‘Belle’.
 Her family, including 10-12 siblings, were kept on an estate in the town of Espouses – 95 miles north of New York.
-When her Dutch slave owner, Charles Hardenbergh died in 1806, Sojourner was sold, aged nine for $100 to a new owner John Neely, who frequently beat her.
+When her Dutch slave owner, Charles Hardenbergh died in 1806, Sojourner, aged nine, was sold for $100 to a new owner John Neely, who frequently beat her.

 Around 1815, Truth began a relationship with a slave from a nearby farm, called Robert.
-The relationship was strictly forbidden by Robert’s slave owner Charles Cation- because Cation would not own any children they had – but they met anyway.
-Unfortunately Cation caught the pair and severely beat his slave Robert.
+The relationship was strictly forbidden by Robert’s slave owner Charles Cation – because Cation would not own any children they had – but they met anyway.
+Unfortunately, Cation caught the pair and severely beat his slave, Robert.
 The beating was so savage that Robert later died from his injuries.
 The painful incident left a lasting legacy, haunting Truth throughout her life.
-Later she was told to marry an older slave named Thomas, who was 20 years older.
+Later she was told to marry a slave named Thomas, who was 20 years older than her.
 She had four children with Thomas and one child with either Robert or John Dumont.

 Freedom from slavery